-But then The Clearing’s roaring lead track, “Tuck the Darkness In”, starts to crescendo, and everything you thought you knew about Bowerbirds changes in a flash.
+But then The Clearings roaring lead track, Tuck the Darkness In, starts to crescendo, and everything you thought you knew about Bowerbirds changes in a flash.
 So, forgive this cliché, but maybe great things can come in small packages. ”Tuck” starts similarly enough to an uptempo Upper Air track, but around 1:53, ghostly, echoing, Arcade Fire-like strings come in, followed by a semi-distorted electric guitar.
 Then the whole song begins to gradually shift shapes.
-For maybe the first time ever, a Bowerbirds song sounds menacing: “Oh, my dear friend, everything falls to death,” Moore sings in the song’s crescendoing refrain.
-“We tucked the darkness in.
+For maybe the first time ever, a Bowerbirds song sounds menacing: Oh, my dear friend, everything falls to death, Moore sings in the songs crescendoing refrain.
+We tucked the darkness in.

 Nothing is what it seems on The Clearing.
 Sometimes the songs ruffle through dark forest brush for a minute or two before bursting into the sonic equivalent of a grand, open space, where everything is light, and the birds sing a pretty song.